kimatron/divelog/README.md

 ### Frequent Visitor Goals:
 * As a Frequent User, I want to review my previous dive logs.
 * As a Frequent User, I want to update my dive experiences and edit old logs.
+* As a Frequent User, I want to see updated features added over time.

 ---